Khutor/CallCenter/README.md

 Below is a list of pages within the application with a description of what they do.

 #### Site.Master
 This is the master page.
 It houses the sidebar, navbar, page contents, and importing of JavaScript and other libraries.
+The sidebar can be opened by clicking the left side of the navbar ONlY after logging in.

 #### Login.aspx
 This page is used login to the application.
 Logging in is done by using a C# salt and hash algorithm to match the password to the password stored in the database.